iam-santhosh777/MyBackendApp/homework.md

 - use of regex in routes like [/a/, /.*fly$/]
 - reading query params in the routes
 - reading dynamic routes
+-
+Dt: 06-04-2025 (Sunday)
+- Multiple Route Handlers - play with the code
+- next ()
+- next function and errors along with res.send()
+- app.use("/user", RH, [RH2, RH3], RH4, RH5)
+- read more about middle ware
+- how express js basically handles request behind the scenes